 At Svensby you will find the Gamslett fisherman/farmer's farm.
 Continue to beautiful Lyngseidet, which is home to the historic Lyngen Church from 1740 as well as old wooden buildings and the ugly yet fascinating plastic Santa Claus, Gollis.
 Solhov Folk High Shcool south of Lyngseidet is Northern Norway's largest wooden buidling.
 Carry on through the Polleidet tunnel to Furuflaten, an excellent starting point for hikes up the valleys to the glaciers in the Lyngen Alps.
 Return to Tromsø along the Balsfjord, where the road is high above the fjord.

-Side trip: Jægervatn (20 kilometres return from Svensby), wonderful and easy walk along the shores of Lake Jægervatn with alpine views.
+Side trip: Jægervatn (20 kilometers return from Svensby), wonderful and easy walk along the shores of Lake Jægervatn with alpine views.

-Side trip: Nord-Lenangen (90 kilometres return from Svensby), a drive with countless opportunities for hikes and activities.
+Side trip: Nord-Lenangen (90 kilometers return from Svensby), a drive with countless opportunities for hikes and activities.

-Side trip: Seljelvnes - Lakslesbukt - Laksvatn (35 kilometres), beautiful panorama towards the highs peaks of the Lyngen Alps.
+Side trip: Seljelvnes - Lakslesbukt - Laksvatn (35 kilometers), beautiful panorama towards the highs peaks of the Lyngen Alps.

 Estimated driving time: 4 - 6 hours